In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

 And, it’s same for the business account also.
-You would have thousands of followers but not interacting with them is not a right approach.
+You would have thousands of followers, but not interacting with them is not the right approach.
 Your fans expect something new for them or want you to share your experience & knowledge.
 Answering their queries and emails make them happy, and they take responsibility for your promotion.

 Suppose, I like a person ABCD having expertise in copywriting and he answers my queries satisfactorily about writing an engaging copy.
 In a case, one of my friends asks me about the good online tutor in copywriting, which reference would I give to him?